fr-demo-org/fastrobot_demo_image_manager/README.md

-I'd like to make this a bit more GitOps single-source of truth by having two jobs acting on this repo reflect both the desired state (the packer directives) and the dependency-resolved
+I'd like to make this a bit more GitOps single-source of truth by having two jobs acting on this repo reflect both the desired state (the packer directives) and the dependency-resolved, post validation state (the AMI-id that was spun up and tested by an external project).

 ![PR Workflow Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/fr-demo-org/fastrobot_demo_image_manager/main/pr_workflow.puml)